FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

 value.
 For example, there may be missing sediment concentrations in INFLOW.DAT for a mudflow simulation.
 This made a code error where a variable is not initialized to zero.
-When this type of error is encountered, the FLO-2D model is terminated with a FOR- TRAN error message without indicating the file location or line entry of the error.
+When this type of error is encountered, the FLO-2D model is terminated with a FORTRAN error message without indicating the file location or line entry of the error.
 To locate the data error, simplify the simulation and turn off all of the components and turn them back on one at time until the error occurs again.
 Reset simulation time to the model time just after the error occurred to reduce time to debug the model.
-If attempts to debug an error are ineffective, send a zipped copy of the data files to FLO-2D (contact@flo-2d.com) along with brief description of the problem.
+If attempts to debug an error are ineffective, send a zipped copy of the data files to FLO-2D via this |Contact-Form| along with brief description of the problem.

+.. |Contact-Form| raw:: html

+   <a href="https://flo-2d.com/contact/" target="_blank">Contact Form</a>

 The user can create a set of backup data files to debug the model.
 Set IBACKUP = 1 in the CONT.DAT file.